Bachelor of Music (BM)

 If you are planning to apply to the Artist Diploma program please follow the audition requirements on the Artist Diploma page.

 Note: This information applies only to classical guitar applicants.
-For studio/jazz guitar, please refer to the studio/jazz guitar requirements.
+For Studio Guitar, please refer to the Studio Guitar requirements.

-The prescreen DVD should include the following for all degrees of application:
+The prescreen video should include the following for all degrees of application:

-- The submitted DVD must contain two pieces of contrasting character and those pieces must be from different style periods.
+- The submitted video recording must contain two pieces of contrasting character and those pieces must be from different style periods.
 Ideally, one piece should be composed before 1900 and the other should be composed after 1900.
-The DVD recording should be about 12 minutes long.
+The video recording should be about 12 minutes long.

-- BA and BM applicants: Three selections of contrasting styles from the standard solo literature should be prepared for the live audition.
+- BM applicants: Three selections of contrasting styles from the standard solo literature should be prepared for the live audition.
 If any of the selections are taken from a multi-movement sonata or concerto, applicants need only prepare one movement of the piece.
-In addition, applicants should be prepared to demonstrate knowledge of both apoyando (rest stroke) and tirando (free stroke), as well as be prepared to play selections from the Giuliani 120 Studies for the Right Hand.
+In addition, applicants should be prepared to demonstrate the proficient use of both apoyando (rest stroke) and tirando (free stroke), as evidenced in the prepared audition repertoire or with representative technical exercises such as selections from the Giuliani 120 Studies for the Right Hand and major and minor scales from the Shearer or Segovia or similar pedagogical systems.
 Sightreading may also be required at the time of audition.

 - MM, GC, and DMA applicants: Thirty minutes of standard solo and/or ensemble pieces from the classical guitar literature should be prepared for the live audition.

-In the event that a student is not able to perform the live audition at USC, s/he may request that a pre-screen DVD recording be considered in lieu of the live audition.
-It is extremely important to note, however, that only a DVD recording which includes both the required pre-screen audition repertoire and the required live audition repertoire would be considered in lieu of a live audition.
-CD recordings will not be considered in lieu of a live audition nor will any recording that does not include the required live audition repertoire.
+In the event that a student is not able to perform the live audition at USC, s/he may request that a pre-screen video recording be considered in lieu of the live audition.
+It is extremely important to note, however, that only a video recording which includes both the required pre-screen audition repertoire and the required live audition repertoire would be considered in lieu of a live audition.
+Audio recordings will not be considered in lieu of a live audition nor will any recording that does not include the required live audition repertoire.

-IMPORTANT NOTE: Undergraduate applications are not accepted for Spring admission to this program unless the applicant is already enrolled at USC.
-All applicants for spring admission are also required to submit a recording for pre-screening.
+- Undergraduate applications are not accepted for Spring admission to this program unless the applicant is already enrolled at USC.
+All applicants for spring admission are also required to submit a video recording for pre-screening.
 Spring applicants will be notified via email regarding their prescreen decision.